Lartu/WebSCFL/README.md

 ### A Note About Links

-In all commands you can use the shorthand forms:
+In all commands you can use the shorthand forms to insert a link:
 - `[[https://destination Link Text]]`
 - `[[Link Text || https://destination]]`
-to insert a link.

 For example:

 ```
 LISTITEM    This list item contains a [[Link || https://github.com/lartu]]!